g-silveira/master-research/README.md

 Most of the data is written in Brazilian Portuguese, but I'll translate into English the materials that have reached a more stable and conclusive state.
 In the future, when this research is completed (at least I hope it will be), I will translate into English all the remainings.

 Last, but not least, feel free to write me with questions, suggestions, criticism, recommendations or just to say hello.
-You can do it here in Github creating a new issue in the "Issues" session of this repository or you can send my a message to my email: silveira.gustavocampos@gmail.com
+You can do it here in Github creating a new issue in the "Issues" session of this repository or you can send a message to my email: silveira.gustavocampos@gmail.com

 For the time being, that's it!
 Thank you for you interest!